LLNL/shroud/docs/glossary.rst

 native type

+   numeric type, intrinsic
    Integer or real of any size.

 shadow class

-   A Fortran derived type which contains a capsule and type-bound functions to provide a Fortran object-oriented interface similar to a C++ class.
+   A Fortran derived type which contains a capsule and type-bound procedures to provide a Fortran object-oriented interface similar to a C++ class.
+   Also known as a proxy class.
    Similar to a `PyObject` struct in Python.

 splicer